 Living with Tinnitus

 Another effect of tinnitus is how it can affect the way your brain processes emotions.
 Due to the adjustments the brain makes in response to tinnitus, the manner in which the brain processes emotional sounds in people who have tinnitus differs from how the brain does so in individuals without the condition.
-According to one study, people with tinnitus who are able to manage their condition better than others are shown to use different parts of their brain for emotional processing.
+According to one study, people with tinnitus who are able to manage their condition better than others use different parts of their brain for emotional processing.

 Tinnitus and How the Brain Responds to Emotional Sounds